joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-24-fiddler-ncaa-bracket.md

   P[(j, d)] = 1.0
 ```

-next, we implement the main recursion. we have to find the probability that team $j$ makes it to level $k$ by adding over all ways team $j$ can get to level $k$, and store the result in a dictionary $P\left[j, k\right]$.
+Next, we implement the main relationship.
+We find the probability that team $j$ makes it to level $k$ by adding over all ways they can get there and store the result in a dictionary $P\left[j, k\right]$.

-in the same pass, we join adjacent leaves of the tree so that we can calculate the next level of ascent.
+In the same pass, we concatenate opposing leaves of the tree so that we can calculate the next level of the recursion.

 ```python
 def calc(b, k):